 (2) Procedures for maintaining compliance with occupational and public exposure limits;

 (3) Procedures for notifying the director when individuals are occupationally over-exposed to radiation, pursuant to Chapter 3701:1-38 of the Administrative Code;

-(4) Radiation safety procedures for each type of radiation-generating equipment to be handled;
+(4) Safe operating procedures for each type of radiation-generating equipment to be handled;

 (5) Training of operators of each type of radiation-generating equipment to be handled in order to assure competency in the operating procedures;